-Task Description Install the SharePlex service For more information, see Install the SharePlex service on page 179.
+Task Description Install the SharePlex service For more information, see Install the SharePlex service on page

+Task Description 170.
 Patch SharePlex If you downloaded patches for this version of SharePlex, apply them now.
 Run sp_security Run "sp_security -setup" to specify whether or not to enable SSL/TLS for all network traffic.
 When enabled, SSL/TLS is used for network communications between the SharePlex instances on the source and target systems.
-For more information, see "Configure Security Features" in the SharePlex Administrator Guide .
-Perform Database Setup and other setup tasks If installing SharePlex for an Open Target database, perform required additional setup: Set up replication from Oracle to a different target type on page 74 Set up in a cluster For more information, see Installation and setup for Oracle cluster on page 32.
-Assign users to security groups For more information, see Assign SharePlex users to security groups on page 53.
+Perform Database Setup and other setup tasks If installing SharePlex for an Open Target database, perform required additional setup: Set up replication from Oracle to a different target type on page 72 Set up in a cluster For more information, see Installation and setup for Oracle cluster on page 31.
+Assign users to security groups For more information, see Assign SharePlex users to security groups on page 52.
 Repeat Repeat all of the installation procedures for all Windows machines that will be involved in SharePlex replication.
 Multi-instance configurations To install multiple instances of SharePlex on this system, such as to support consolidated replication, see Run multiple instances of SharePlex in the SharePlex Administrator's Guide.
 Each instance of SharePlex must be installed on a different port number.